mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

   deployments.
 - `GITHUB_ID` — the id of your “app” on GitHub.
 - `GITHUB_SECRET` — the secret token of your app on GitHub.
 Note that GitHub will only show it once!
-Don’t lose it or you’ll have to rejenerate it.
+Don’t lose it, or you’ll have to regenerate it.
 - `GOOGLE_ID` — the id of your “app” on Google.
 - `GOOGLE_SECRET` — the secret token of your app on Google.